 Can I use a surrogacy or donor contract that I found on the Internet?

 As a lawyer specializing in third party reproduction, I have spent a considerable amount of time fixing other people’s mistakes.
 Using a contract which is likely American, or an old form of agreement, will not save you any money in the long run.
+The clinic and provincial law may require independent legal advice as well.

 Can any lawyer prepare a surrogacy contract or donor contract?